Air Quality Prediction with Physics-Guided Dual Neural ODEs in Open Systems: Experiment

 \textbf{Overall Performance.} Table \ref{tab:overall performance} compares the performance of Air-DualODE with baselines over three days and sudden changes across two datasets.
 Air-DualODE outperforms all baselines across all metrics for both datasets.
 These results demonstrate the model's effectiveness in integrating Physics Dynamics and Data-Driven Dynamics within a deep learning framework to capture complex spatiotemporal dynamics relationships.

 From Table \ref{tab:overall performance} we can also observe the following: 1) deep learning approaches outperform classical methods such as HA and VAR, demonstrating their superior ability to capture complex spatiotemporal correlations.
 2) Spatiotemporal deep learning models, originally developed for traffic flow forecasting, such as ASTGCN and GTS, exhibit strong adaptability to air quality forecasting, producing results comparable to SOTA air quality prediction methods like AirFormer and PM25GNN.
 3) Approaches based on Neural DE networks also exhibit competitive performance compared to spatiotemporal deep learning methods, as they capture the ODE function in latent space, which is crucial for accurate air quality prediction.
 Overall, these results suggest the effectiveness of Air-DualODE in achieving precise air quality predictions while leveraging the physics-based domain knowledge of air pollutant transport.
+More Discussions about sudden change evaluation can be found in Appendix \ref{app: Discussion}.